fastify/fastify/docs/Plugins-Guide.md

 ## How to handle encapsulation and distribution
 <a name="distribution"></a>

 Perfect, now you know (almost) all the tools that you can use to extend Fastify.
-But probably there is something you noted when trying out your code.<br/>
+But probably there is something you noted when trying out your code.

 How can you distribute your code?

 The preferred way to distribute a utility is to wrap all your code inside a `register`, in this way your plugin can support an asynchronous bootstrap *(since `decorate` is a synchronous api)*, in the case of a database connection for example.

 *Wait, what?
-Didn't you tell me that `register` creates an encapsulation and that what I create inside there will not be available outside?*<br/>
+Didn't you tell me that `register` creates an encapsulation and that what I create inside there will not be available outside?*

 Yes, I said that.
 But what I didn't tell you, is that you can tell to Fastify to avoid this behavior, with the [`fastify-plugin`](https://github.com/fastify/fastify-plugin) module.
 ```js
 const fp = require('fastify-plugin')